aashiq-ahmed-robotics/Robotics-Projects/Public Garden Automation/README.md

 ## Application
 Suitable for gardens, parks, and basic smart landscaping systems.

+## Note
+Code provided is a sample code not a the complete code

 ## Limitations
 - Sensor readings may vary over time
 - Fixed thresholds may not suit all plants